-This is J from the Museum by Sktchy app, drawn with the three Bic 4 colour ballpoint pens I’ve replaced.
+Winding down for the holidays with some ballpoint pen drawing.
+This is Adam from the Museum by Sktchy app drawn with Bic 4 colour ballpoint pens.

 When you draw muses from the Museum by Sktchy app for a long time you inevitably develop favourites.
 Wendy is an absolute favourite of mine.
 I love drawing her.
 She has the best eyes and such an expressive face, and all her photos are well-lit and interesting.
 They are everything I look for when I’m looking for a great image to draw from.

 This was a fun draw of Marie from Sktchy in my Sketchbook Skool Spark class yesterday.

 Sketchbook Skool are holding a 12 hour Drawathon today and I’ve been participating for the past 3 hours (and was the host for one of those hours).
 Doing the whole 12 hours just isn’t realistic for me because I have a number of chronic illnesses but I’m happy to have done three – and I finished this portrait of Scott from Museum by Sktchy during that time.
 It was also very cool to be in a virtual space drawing along with a couple of hundred sketchers from all over the world!

 I had a lot of fun with this portrait of Mahoo from Museum by Sktchy winking.
 I drew him with my Bic 4-colour ballpoint pens in a Life Noble Note Plain notebook.

 Every week Sketchbook Skool founder Danny Gregory House Draw With Me session on YouTube.
 Anyone can attend and draw along with Danny.
 Each session has a different theme and after the session people post their drawings on social media (although this isn’t obligatory).